Families

 Jackie Correa-Alley

 Jackie has been a Deaf Mentor since December 2015.
 She decided to become a Deaf Mentor because she had the desire to be a Hispanic role model for Hispanic Deaf children.
-She understands the value of learning the language the culture she was born in, giving her access to other native Spanish speakers.
+She understands the value of learning the language of the culture she was born in, giving her access to other native Spanish speakers.
 But when adding deafness to the many layers of communication, she also sees the need for parents and their children to have access to ASL.

-Jackie has been and still is, active in the Deaf and Hispanic Deaf community.
-She currently serves as the Vice President of Minnesota Association of Deaf Citizens, is a board member of Deaf Women of Minnesota, and is a contributor to the New England Latino Deaf Association.
-In the past Jackie has taught ASL at all education levels from community education and up to college courses.
-She loves being outdoors, camping, traveling, sewing, and crafting silk flowers.
+Jackie has been and still is active in the Deaf and Hispanic Deaf community.
+She currently serves as the vice president of Minnesota Association of Deaf Citizens, is a board member of Deaf Women of Minnesota, and is a contributor to the New England Latino Deaf Association.
+She is also involved in other Deaf organizations.
+In the past Jackie has taught ASL at all education levels, from community education to college courses.
+She loves being outdoors, camping, traveling, sewing and crafting silk flowers.

 Dr. Gloria Nathanson

 Photo of Dr. Gloria NathansonGloria was born and raised in Minnesota, and currently lives in White Bear Lake.
-She received her Bachelor of Arts in Language Development on Emphasis on those with Hearing Loss, from the University of Minnesota.
-Gloria also has her Doctor of Audiology degree from Gallaudet University.
-She is a professor at St. Catherine University.
-Gloria was born deaf, due to genetics.
-Because both her parents are Deaf, ASL is her native language.
-She has a Deaf brother and a hearing sister.
-Gloria’s partner is also Deaf, they have four children, two of whom are Deaf.
+She received her Bachelor of Arts in Language Development with an emphasis on those with hearing loss from the University of Minnesota.
+Gloria also has her Doctor of Audiology degree from Gallaudet University and works at Minnesota State Academy for the Deaf.
+She is a Certified Deaf Interpreter.
+She teaches college classes at St. Catherine University, Gallaudet University and McDaniel College.

 Melissa Schroeder